Lifestack

 - Org Modern: To make things more pretty and professionaler

-- Org Roam: For shaping notes into seedlings and evergreens, along the lines of Andy Matuschak’s Evergreen note-taking system
+- Denote: For shaping notes into seedlings and evergreens, along the lines of Andy Matuschak’s Evergreen note-taking system; has replaced Org-Roam for me

 - Mullvad VPN: To fo(o|i)l no one, on some level, but still the best commercial VPN in my view

-- Tor: I used to be in a band called Fourth of June, 1989.
+- Tor: I used to be in a band called Stealing Jokes.
 We were always on tor.

 - GPG